AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/aec_integration.md

 # Integration with Adobe Experience Cloud

+> Note: this section shows how to integrate custom App Builder applications with Adobe Experience Cloud (AEC).
+App Builder can also be used to extend the AEC User Interface, as discussed [here](../extensions/extensions.md), with links to Developer documentation and a sample project.

-Adobe Experience Cloud consists of solutions to power insights, content, engagement, commerce, optimization, and more.
+Adobe Experience Cloud (AEC) consists of solutions to power insights, content, engagement, commerce, optimization, and more.
 Its [unified shell web application](https://experience.adobe.com) provides a unified user experience for customers to manage these solutions from a single place.

-The solution experiences run within an iframe in the unified shell, and can interact with its including the topbar, menus, nps, and alerts.
+AEC solution experiences run within an iframe in the unified shell, and can interact with its including the topbar, menus, nps, and alerts.
 These interactions are made possible through:

 1. A module-runtime script injected into the product iframe